 More Fun Memorial Day Events

 - Fleet Week, is a time-honored tradition that brings in members of the United States Navy, Marines, and Coast Guard to New York's harbors.
-More than 4,500 service men and women are expected to arrive from May 23 - 29 and free tours of their ships will be held at Pier 90, Pier 86, the Intrepid Air and Space Museum, Brooklyn Cruise Terminal and Homeport Pier on Staten Island.
+More than 4,500 service men and women are expected to participate and free tours of their ships will be held at Pier 90, Pier 86, the Intrepid Air and Space Museum, Brooklyn Cruise Terminal and Homeport Pier on Staten Island.
 The event goes from May 22 to 27, 2019.

 - The New York Philharmonic will present a free concert at St. John the Divine at 8 p.m.
 Seating is on a first-come, first-served basis and ticket distribution will begin at 6:00 p.m. prior to the show.